 Stewardship of the land continues to be our passion, our meditation, our breath and our practice.
-Willowtail Springs Nature Preserve and Education Center is a wildlife property, bird sanctuary and a water wonderland.
-Enjoy the abundance we have created together with nature.
-We are the “neighborhood crazies” who gambled our energy and our savings to rescue our Pinyon and Ponderosa pines from a massive infestation of the Ips bark beetle several years ago.
+Willowtail is a wildlife property, bird sanctuary and a water wonderland.

-Much research, four years of work, lack of resources and no guarantee of success were not obstacles with the help of David Leatherman, Colorado State Entomologist, David Temple, former owner Animas Arborist and now …7,800 pinyon and ponderosa trees in our ancient forest are alive and well today, serving as home to birds, many pollinators, butterflies, mammals, other wildlife and humans.
+David Leatherman, Colorado State Entomologist and David Temple, former owner Animas Arborist encouraged and helped us plan the 7,800 pinyon and ponderosa trees in our ancient forest, which are now alive and well, serving as home to birds, plants, pollinators, butterflies, mammals, other wildlife and humans.

-Growing and using herbs is a practice at Willowtail, as well as landscape features such as artist created fountains and sculpture all add sound, smell, touch and visual delight for birds, insects, wildlife and humans in this habitat.
+Growing and using herbs, landscape features such as natural streams and artist created fountains and sculpture add sound, smell, touch and visual delight for birds, insects, wildlife and humans in this habitat.

 “Marvelous medicine for the soul.”

 “Peggy and Lee, the Governor does not treat me as well as you two.
 I very much appreciate your kindnesses and the work you did in organizing the pinion ips meeting.
 I will look forward to returning and to observe your special partnership of skills and experience bonded by love for each other and this very unique land.”